As cooler weather enters our lives, it’s time to ramp up the skincare routine.

 9. Don't drink water ... what?!

-Every advice given by every supermodel urges us to drink water for our skin.
+Every bit of advice given by every supermodel urges us to drink water for our skin.
 Everyone chimes in with the same suggestion, but is it true?
 Even though drinking water is crucial for good health – and, you know, survival – many a dermatologist promises that as an end to beautiful skin, it's a myth.
 According to WebMD and other experts, water is good for the skin of someone who is severely dehydrated, "but the average person's skin does not reflect the amount of water being drunk," says Kenneth Bielinski, MD, a dermatologist in Oak Lawn, Ill., "It's a very common misconception."
 Which of course isn't to say don't drink water, but according to many, don't do it at the expense of other efforts to keep your covering moisturized.